olivierlacan/olivierlacan.com/_posts/2020-03-11-the-heart-of-remoteness.md

 I'm not here to solve your useless meeting problems.
 If there's not a very good reason for you to be in a meeting that's something you should address first.
-What I can tell you with confidence is that not seeing your co-workers' faces tends to dehumanize them.
-A disembodied voice is always jarring, especially since who you are may be obvious but is far from obvious to everybody else.
-Sure, video meeting software like Zoom tends to highlight the current speaker even if their video is disabled (or inscrutably poorly lit so as to obscure their entire face) but you know what gets lost?
-Social cues.
+What I can tell you with confidence is that not seeing your co-workers' faces and the emotions they cary -- whether they're actively participating or not -- tends to dehumanize them.
+A disembodied voice is always jarring.
+Who *you* are may be obvious from your perspective but it's far from obvious to everyone else.
+Sure, video meeting software like Zoom tends to highlight the current speaker but something crucial is getting lost: social cues.

 When I'm about to speak sometimes I raise my eyebrows.
 Or I open my mouth subconsciously because I want to add something or respond to a question that